dotnet/docs-maui/docs/migration/native-projects.md

 :::image type="content" source="media/new-android-app.png" alt-text="Screenshot of selecting the Android app project template in Visual Studio.":::

-The new project should be given same project and package name as your existing project, and should be placed in a new folder.
+The new project should be given the same project and package name as your existing project, and should be placed in a new folder.
 Opening the project file will confirm that you have a .NET SDK-style project:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">